Welcome to this Special Issue of EuroScientist on: Research Activism!

 Brain drain reversal and research funding increase

 On issues pertaining to reversing the brain drain, he comments: “We have to make a plan for returning scientists.”
 He then touches upon the need to give scientists decent working conditions: “I think you have to give scientists a normal salary because, money wise, we scientists are not ambitious, so we only want to live a quiet life and have the basic things…”

 He also adds: “But you also have to make the job positions stable.”
 That’s because if the scientist is thinking about their next postdoc or what they will do in the next six months, he says, they are not thinking about science.
 “I think, you have to provide scientists with stable careers and you have to have enough funding for the labs to run.”

 Change in the governing class

-In the biggest picture on how best to implement these changes, he says, “we have to change our governing class, if we want to have better science because the governing class now is not interested in research and development.”
+In the biggest picture on how best to implement these changes, he says, “we have to change our governing class, if we want to have better science because the current governing class is not interested in research and development.”

 He believes that even in countries that have a lot of private sector involvement in research, it is always the public sector making the largest discovery.

 He adds: “I think that it’s a fairy tale, what our governing class thinks at the moment,” referring to the current innovation mantra of the Spanish government, whereby innovation is expected to stem from the private sector and not from publicly funded research.